fardoss/public_assets/docs_md/smart-tools/merge.md

 # Merge

-Sometimes you might want to generate different versions of your NFT and choose the best ones from each.
+Sometimes you might want to generate different collections from the same asset folders.

-Now that you have chosen all the NFT's you want, you still have to get them ready for production.
+To get the collection ready, you will have to merge all of them together into one finished collection.

 ![NFT Generator Combine folders](https://s3.amazonaws.com/cdn.fardoss.com/docs_content/merge%20smart%20tools%201.png)

-Merge allows to to merge multiple folders together.
+Merge allows to to merge multiple collections together.
 All the images and json from one folder will be added.

 #### File structure

+All the folders MUST include an images and json folder and the NFT's and json MUST be connected correctly.

 ![Merge NFT File structure](https://s3.amazonaws.com/cdn.fardoss.com/docs_content/Merge%20Folder%20Structure.png)

 #### Process

 Add as many collection folders as you want.

-- Make sure that they each have an image and json folder.

 Choose the output location and click "Start Merge".